qddyy/LearnNonparam/README.md

 ## Experimental Features

 The `define_pmt` function allows users to define new permutation tests.
-Take Cramér-von Mises’s test as an example:
+Take Cramér-von Mises test as an example:

 ``` r
 t <- define_pmt(